gasech/frontend-store/README.md

 # Frontend Store
-Frontend store is an application that lets you authenticate with GitHub, add products, list all of them, and checkout from cart.
+Frontend store is an application that lets you authenticate with Google and GitHub, add products, list all of them, and checkout from cart.
 You can access the [application demo](https://frontend-store-xi.vercel.app/) deployed in Vercel.

 ## Screenshots